amedia/meteo-icons/README.md

 # meteo-icons

-The Amedia Weather Icons will be made available to the public under a Creatice Commons license (Decided by Elisabeth Svendby and Jakob Vad Nielsen).
+The Amedia Weather Icons will be made available to the public under a Creative Commons license (Decided by Elisabeth Svendby and Jakob Vad Nielsen).
 This repository will host the svg versions of the icons.

 Suggested license: http://creativecommons.org/licenses/by-nc-sa/4.0/